 Did you know that there is both an Arts Guide and a Heritage Guide?
 Packed with useful information, these guides are available electronically below:

 Milton Keynes Heritage Association and its members have a number of exciting and interesting trails across Milton Keynes and beyond.
-To find out more about these, please visit their website.
+To find out more about these, please visit the MK Heritage website.

 Milton Keynes Council commissioned a Writer in Residence, as part of Milton Keynes’ 50th birthday celebrations.